Years of research on business transformation have shown that the success rate for these efforts is consistently low: less than 30% succeed.

 1. Evaluate your existing business situation

-Before going into a business transformation projects to tackle challenges, you need a clear view of how extensive those challenges really are.
+Before going into a business transformation project to tackle challenges, you need a clear view of how extensive those challenges really are.

-Depending on the scope of your business transformation project, it may be necessary to evaluate all of the current workflows, procedures, policies, and practices used in the various functions, business units, divisions or departments you’re looking to transform.
+Depending on the scope of your business transformation project, it may be necessary to evaluate all of the current workflows, procedures, policies, and practices used by the various functions, business units, divisions, or departments you’re looking to transform.

 Only after you have a clear picture of your current processes and bottlenecks, you can better understand how new technologies and processes can eliminate the biggest business challenges.